thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 # Changelog
 ## 1.7
 ### Additions
-- Global Mobilization support
 - Weferlingen support
+- Takistan support
 - Rebels vs Invaders gamemode is back (with some fixes and adjustments to make it as same as possible as fighting BLUFOR occupants as usual, but there might be some places in code that wasn't changed, so it is a bit experimental but mostly stable, also it's more hardcore than default game settings)
 - Rebel Loadouts - ability to customize AI rebels weapons and equipment for each infantry class (commander menu, HQ Management tab - intended to be used by experienced commanders that know what they're doing, also you can always rollback to traditional randomized loadouts)
+- Limited Global Mobilization CDLC support (Global Mobilization Extra - Altis Armed Forces, 3CB Factions + GM unit templates)
+- (3CB Factions, 3CB Factions + Global Mobilization) Cold War Mode - Authentic US/NATO and Soviet/Warsaw Pact unit rosters with equipment and vehicles up until first half of 90s, exclusion of equipment that does not fit Cold War time period from all sources (enemies, loot crates and Arms Dealer store) with few exceptions.
+To enable Cold War Mode select US Army Cold War faction in 3CB Factions's "Select Occupant Faction" parameter OR load 3CB Factions with all it's dependencies + Global Mobilization DLC
 - Persistent Constructions Removal action (new button in Constructions submenu)
 - Buildable Mortar and HMG Emplacements
 - Ability to move and save static weapon position and direction in AA/AT/Mortar/HMG Emplacements
-- (3CB Factions, 3CB Factions + Global Mobilization) Cold War Mode - Authentic US/NATO and Soviet/Warsaw Pact unit rosters with equipment and vehicles up until first half of 90s, exclusion of equipment that does not fit Cold War time period from all sources (enemies, loot crates and Arms Dealer store) with few exceptions.
-To enable Cold War Mode select US Army Cold War faction in 3CB Factions's "Select Occupant Faction" parameter OR load 3CB Factions with all it's dependencies + Global Mobilization DLC
 - High Command Transfer - ability to transfer all your AI squadmates to commander's High Command which allow him to use it as HC squad
 - New enemy support type - Vehicle Airdrop (lightweight aeromobile APC with squad paradrop)
 - Player Death Penalty mission parameter - how many money player will lose on death
 - (3CB Factions) USSR, US factions for Cold War Mode (playing against USSR only is possible too, you need to choose Rebels vs Invaders while choosing US Cold War faction in 3CB Factions faction selector)
 - (3CB Factions + Global Mobilization) Warsaw Pact, NATO factions for Cold War Mode (playing against Warsaw Pact only is possible too, you need to choose Rebels vs Invaders while loading GM+3CB Factions modset)
-- (Global Mobilization) Altis Armed Forces faction, automatically detected when Global Mobilization and Global Mobilization Extra - Altis Armed Forces mod is turned on
+- (Global Mobilization) Altis Armed Forces faction, automatically detected when Global Mobilization CDLC and Global Mobilization Extra - Altis Armed Forces mod is turned on

 ### Changes
 - Fixed AI Control Time for HC squads